Cao Cao Mausoleum: Current status

 In 2010, the tomb became part of the fifth batch of Major Historical and Cultural Sites Protected at the National Level in China.

 To enhance the protection of the tomb, the local government in Anyang established a special committee to oversee and manage the tomb.
 The government made arrangements to build a temporary exhibition hall and a supporting ring corridor at the site before an official museum was built.

 In December 2011, the government announced the construction of a museum on the site of the tomb to be named 'Cao Cao Mausoleum Museum' (曹操高陵博物馆).
 On 12 November 2012, a private museum in Zhengzhou donated a Tang dynasty stele mentioning the tomb to the Cao Cao Mausoleum Museum.
 The museum officially opened in April 2023.
-Many generation Z visitors to the tomb would leave the headache drug Ibuprofen on the tomb (Cao Cao had suffered severe migraines during his life).
+Many young visitors to the tomb would leave the headache drug ibuprofen on the tomb (Cao Cao had suffered severe migraines during his life).